sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 1. Scroll down and select the **Advanced** drop-down menu.
 1. Expand the option titled **Import/Export**.
 1. Click **Import**.
-   A window opens where you can paste in your own HTML.
+   <br>A window opens where you can paste in your own HTML.

    ![]({{root_url}}/images/import_custom_html.png)